watershed-caribbean/itsb/python/raw-data/README.md

-# Folder is to house the CSVs from GDocs
+CSVs from GDocs will go here